 To learn more about WHSC Certification Training call 1-888-869-7950 and ask to speak to a WHSC training service representative.

-Also see WHSC product sheets Certification Part I and Certification Part II for additional details.
+Also see WHSC product sheets Certification Part I, Certification Part II and Certification Refresher Training for additional information.